Approved by Members’ Meeting 24th February 2019

 Rule 1.
 Open to all clubs in membership of the NE Scotland Cricket SCIO.

 Rule 2.
 Clubs may enter as many Sevens as they so desire.
-No player can play for more than one Seven during the course of the competition, and must also be registered on Cricket Stats as a playing member of a recognised Cricket Scotland club.
+No player can play for more than one Seven during the course of the competition, and must also be registered on NESC Live as a playing member of a recognised Cricket Scotland club.
+No player who in the current season has played in a higher Grade/level of cricket, or in a senior Saturday league outside of the Grades, can play in the 7s unless they have played at least once during the season for that team.
+This restriction shall not apply to any player aged under 18 on 1st September preceding the season concerned.

 Rule 3.
 Any entry fee for the competition shall be arranged by the Board.